moayadeldin/deeptune/README.md

 ```

 **Notes**:
-> GPT2 model does not support PeFT right now in DeepTune.
+> GPT2 model does not support PeFT right now in *DeepTune*.

 > There is no need to specify the `--added_layers` and `--embed_size` switches with using GPT2 as they are already statically fixed due to implementation constraints.

 #### Tabular

-Currently, DeepTune offers only support for GANDALF (Gated Adaptive Network for Deep Automated Learning of Features) model to provide predictions on your own tabular data.
+Currently, *DeepTune* offers only support for GANDALF (Gated Adaptive Network for Deep Automated Learning of Features) model to provide predictions on your own tabular data.
 You can read more about GANDALF through the paper [here](https://arxiv.org/abs/2207.08548).

-The generic CLI workflow for applying GANDALF in DeepTune requires specifying certain columns before training can begin, which is mainly determining the continuous columns in your dataset and the categorical columns as an input.
+The generic CLI workflow for applying GANDALF in *DeepTune* requires specifying certain columns before training can begin, which is mainly determining the continuous columns in your dataset and the categorical columns as an input.

 ```
 python -m trainers.tabular.train_gandalf \